-Hosting Services provide an integrated facility for serving packed content, based on the Addressable Assets configuration data, to local or network connected Unity Player builds from within the Unity Editor.
+Hosting Services provide an integrated facility for using Addressable Assets configuration data to serve packed content to local or network-connected application builds from within the Unity Editor.
 Hosting Services are designed to improve iteration velocity when testing packed content, and can also be used to serve content to connected clients on local and remote networks.

-Moving from Editor playmode testing to platform Player build testing introduces complexities, and time costs, to the development process.
-Hosting Services provide extensible Editor-embedded content delivery services that map directly to the Addressables group configuration.
-Using a custom Addressables Profile, you can quickly configure your application to load all content from the Unity Editor itself.
-This includes Unity Player builds deployed to mobile devices, or any other platform, that have network access to your development system.
+Moving from Editor Play mode testing to platform application build testing introduces complexities and time costs to the development process.
+Hosting Services provide extensible Editor-embedded content delivery services that map directly to your Addressables group configuration.
+Using a custom Addressables profile, you can quickly configure your application to load all content from the Unity Editor itself.
+This includes builds deployed to mobile devices, or any other platform, that have network access to your development system.

-You can deploy Asset Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet and internet facing Unity Player clients.
+You can deploy Asset Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet- and internet-facing Unity application clients.

-This guide walks you through the initial setup of Hosting Services for your project.
-While the content focuses on Editor workflows, you can use the Addressables API to configure Hosting Services by setting the
+This article details the initial setup of Asset Hosting Services for your Project.
+While the setup guide focuses on Editor workflows, you can use the API to configure Hosting Services by setting the

 HostingServicesManager property of the